 - Claim management (including personal injury)

-Regardless of whether it’s a social media post or blog about the financial product, it can form a part of a consumer’s product knowledge, and thus influence their decision when choosing a product.
+Regardless of whether it’s a social media post or blog about a financial product, it can form a part of a consumer’s product knowledge, and thus influence their decision when choosing a product.
 It’s important that all promotions and adverts are fair, clear and not misleading, so consumers can make an informed decision.

-How does the Leadtree Global platform work?
+How Does the Leadtree Global Platform Work?

 More and more consumers are reading about finance online.
-Informative and well-written content that answer common financial questions with strategically inserted links to active affiliate products can be helpful for consumers and profitable for publishers and advertisers.
+Informative and well-written content that answers common financial questions with strategically inserted links to active affiliate products can be helpful for consumers and profitable for publishers and advertisers.